-Ammad Omar is an editor on NPR's Morning Edition.
-He helps shape the show's story ideas and programming focus.
+Ammad Omar is an acting supervising editor for NPR's Weekend All Things Considered.
+Previously, he was an editor for Morning Edition, where he helped shape the show's story ideas and programming focus.

 Prior to joining NPR in 2011, Omar worked worked at WBEZ Chicago Public Radio for more than five years, serving as the News Desk Editor, managing a team of reporters and interns, as well as being a host and producer.